cmang/durdraw/readme.md

 Durdraw is heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw.

-It has editing features such as importing ascii files to frames, duplicating and deleting frames, flipping between frames, and frames-per-second speed control during playback.
+Some animation features include importing ascii files to frames, duplicating and deleting frames, switching between frames, and frames-per-second speed control during playback.
 It supports the mouse.

 Files can be saved in DUR animation format, or exported in ASCII (.asc, .txt),